d12frosted/elpa-mirror/gnu/mct-readme.txt

         the `*Completions*' buffer.
 It can make things prettier and/or more informative, while it can also be combined with Marginalia.

-  MCT does support the use-case of `completion-in-region'.
-This is the kind of completion session that does not involve the minibuffer and is instead about in-buffer text expansion.
+  MCT does not support the use-case of `completion-in-region'.
+This is the kind of completion session that is done inside the buffer and does not involve the minibuffer.
 However, you may prefer:

   [Corfu] by Daniel Mendler
         An interface for the `completion-in-region' which uses a child